Emergency Messenger

 Browse and upload an email attachment

 This option allows you to add an attachment to the email.
-See the article the Digital Repository Preferences for information about supported file types and sizes.
+See the Digital Repository Preferences article for information about supported file types and sizes.

-This option is controlled by an email preference set by the District Administrator and may not display in all districts.
+This option is controlled by an email preference set by the District Administrator and may not be displayed in all districts.

 Text Message

-The text message to be sent to mobile devices.
+This field is used to enter the text message sent to mobile devices.

 The maximum length of a text message is set to 400 characters.
 When a text message reaches this length, a warning message displays indicating such.
 The message cannot be saved until the character limit is met.

 • The first 100 characters of the message will appear with a trailing URL.
-After the recipient selects the URL they will be redirected to a webpage to view the entire message.
+After the recipient selects the URL, they will be redirected to a webpage where they can view the entire message.

 • Unless connected to WiFi, a recipient's cellular data usage will be impacted when following the URL.